 Also read: Best Monitor For Photo Editing Under $500

 How To Choose The Best External Monitor For Macbook Pro | Ultimate Guide 2022

 Monitors, like TVs, are measured in inches.
 The measurement refers to the diagonal of the screen (from the lower left side to the upper right side).
 One inch equals 2.54cm.
 Looking for a monitor, we will undoubtedly hear about “format”.

 For example, “16: 9” indicates the proportion between the base size and the height of the rectangle in which the images are displayed.
-If the base is 16cm, the height will be 9cm; the dimensions obviously increase as the screen size increases but they always remain proportional to the basic values that refer to the horizontal and vertical side.
+If the base is 16cm, the height will be 9cm; the dimensions obviously increase as the screen size increases but they always remain proportional to the fundamental values that refer to the horizontal and vertical sides.

 The size of the screen is indicated by providing the size of the diagonal, a measure that allows you to get an idea of the overall size of the display, taking into account the rectangular shape and the fixed proportion between the base and the height.